-Oxygen scavengers, CO2 emitters, Moisture regulators, antimicrobial packaging, and Antioxidant release packaging are most common in seafood.
+Oxygen scavengers, CO2 emitters, moisture regulators, antimicrobial packaging, and antioxidant release packaging are most common in seafood.
 The oxidation of fish products, which results in the growth of aerobic microorganisms and undesirable color changes (like the discoloration of pigments, off-odors, and flavors (like rancidity due to lipid oxidation), and nutrient loss negatively impact the product's quality.
 Thus, it's critical to regulate the oxygen content of food packaging to reduce the rate at which food deteriorates and spoils.
 Oxygen scavengers and CO2 emitters are available in the form of sachets, labels, or film, which are included in the primary packaging.
 They are based on either ferrous carbonate or a mixture of ascorbic acid and sodium bicarbonate packaging (Sreejith et al.,2020; Mohan et al.,2019).
 Oxygen scavengers and CO2 emitters inhibit aerobic bacteria, maintaining color and texture (McKeen, 2017).
 The primary oxygen scavenging systems utilize materials such as iron, platinum, and palladium metals.
 They also incorporate unsaturated hydrocarbons, tocopherol, ascorbic acid, enzymes, and microorganism-based scavengers (Firouz et al.,2021).
 Regarding Moisture regulators, Silica gel is the most widely used desiccant because it is non-toxic and non-corrosive.
 Natural antioxidants, primarily obtained from plant-based and microbial sources, are integral to active food packaging, offering safer solutions compared to hazardous synthetic counterparts (Deshmukh et al.,2024).
 In antimicrobial packaging, to prevent the films from deteriorating, antioxidants are added to plastic films.
-It is common practice to incorporate Tannins, Phenols, Essential oils, and Butylated Hydroxytoluene (BHT) as antioxidants into the packaging film (Fadiji et al.,2023).
+It is common practice to incorporate tannins, phenols, essential oils, and butylated hydroxytoluene (BHT) as antioxidants into the packaging film (Fadiji et al.,2023).
 However, because BHT tends to accumulate in human adipose tissue, there has been considerable concern regarding the physiological implications of eating BHT (Kamemura et al.,2018).
 As a result, fewer artificial antioxidants are being used in interaction with food.
 Therefore, using safe and natural antioxidants is preferred.
 The common natural antioxidants, vitamins E and C, are still in the experimental stage when it comes to their inclusion in polymer films to exhibit antioxidative effects (Albano et al.,2011).

 The vacuum-sealed fish items produced by the Icelandic Group use active packaging technology that includes oxygen scavengers.
 To keep fish from spoiling and oxidatively deteriorating, this packaging technique works by absorbing excess oxygen.
 By extending the product's shelf life, the technology helps to preserve its freshness and quality throughout distribution.
 The Icelandic Group fulfills the growing consumer demand for fresher, longer-lasting products by incorporating this creative solution, which also enhances the safety and lifespan of their seafood.